 People with diabetes can develop nerve damage, particularly in their feet and hands.
 This is called diabetic neuropathy.
 In fact, 50% of those with diabetes develop neuropathic pain.
 This can not only leave your hands and feet feeling numb, but can cause a terrible burning and stinging sensation too.

 Being overweight and obese can cause pain.
 Your joints suffer from excess force placed upon them.
 Over time, they can become arthritic and painful.
 The load bearing joints such as the hips, knees, and low back are often affected.
 Even the joints of the feet can become uncomfortable after standing or walking.
+Using a folding mobility scooter provides relief for your bones if needed.
+They’re the simplest way to travel lightly for seniors as they can pick and choose when they need to use it.
+Everyday use isn’t necessary as you still need to exercise, but there are days you can do too much exercise and push it too far.
+This is where a mobility scooter or walking aid would come in handy.

 Furthermore, a 2012 study indicated that fat cells are known to produce chemicals that increase inflammation and, “we know that inflammation is very closely linked to pain perception.”